nteract/papermill/README.md

 nbs = pm.read_notebooks('/path/to/results/')

 # Show named plot from 'notebook1.ipynb'
-# Accepts a key or list of keys to plot in order.
+# Accept a key or list of keys to plot in order.
 nbs.display_output('train_1.ipynb', 'matplotlib_hist')
 ```